CodeDmitry/QuickDirectories/README.md

 > QuickDirectories is a simple way of managing thinking space.

-Programmers often struggle to find that nice and simple structure for managing our current tasks.

-Our current projects become old projects, and we just don't know where to put all of those old projects.

-I came up with a nice and simple way of managing your thinking space so that you have a nice amount of working space, and ability to archive current workspaces for later.

-I call this way, QuickDirectories._

-Let me tell you how it works.

 ## <a name="features">Features</a>

 QuickDirectories has many core apps, and capacity to extend and modify.